God has gifted me with the most amazing church family. They are servants of the highest order and they show the love of Christ in all they do.

 I had two hours before the night shift arrived.
 I had to get off my feet.
 Todd was in the basement working on the new sump pump and I was upstairs on the couch when the next storm came rushing in.
 Todd yelled upstairs and said “you better come down here.
 I have never seen anything like this.”
 I went down stairs to find water squirting with force out of the wall.
 It hit an outlet on the wall and fried it.
 It hit another and that one sizzled.
 About this time Todd’s partner the electrician arrived and not a moment too soon.
 Off to the store they went for new gfci outlets and waterproof boxes.
 We had learned that the water softener with a gfci was on the same circuit as the old sump pumps and this was a really poor idea and most likely is what tripped the breaker and caused the sump pumps not to work.
 While they were gone to pick up supplies, another friend Tammy came.

 The storm came with a vengeance and so did the dumpster delivery.
 So much rain came that it filled my window wells and then we lost power but not before Todd had the new sump pump with battery backup installed.
-So we have two guys standing in water wiring up two new waterproof circuits.
-Something is just not right about this.

 Then Pastor Tony’s family arrives bringing dinner.
 They had worked at their own garage sale all day selling their stuff and then came to rescue me and all my wet stuff.
 I see Nancy lingering behind and I find out she is in such pain she cannot move.
 She comes out in the driving rain unable to even walk to try and help me.
 I put her on the couch and told her not to move that is until we ran out of heavy duty garbage bags at 9:30 pm.
 She was coerced into making a run for more bags.
 Tony, Sydney and Tammy loaded all the waterlogged stuff that was in the driveway (which had been triple soaked by the torrential rain storm) into the dumpster in the rain.
 Then they made trip after trip up the stairs with more stuff.
 That was day 2.